hasindu2008/f5c/_docs/r10train.md

 ___

-As we used minimal data to train (the coverage for human methylated and non-methylated dataset was pretty low), the models are not perfect.
+As we used minimal data to train (the coverage for human methylated and non-methylated dataset was <10X coverage), the models are not perfect.
 Some k-mers did not even have enough coverage to train.
+Also, the sequencing we did was for 400bps speed and thus the models may not work well for 260bps.
 But the good thing is, now anyone who has better data can use the models we generated as the base models (`trained_nuc_models_more/r10_450bps.nucleotide.9mer.template.round9.model` as the base nucleotide model and `trained_meth_models/r10_450bps.cpg.9mer.template.round9.model` as the base methylation model) and train futher.

+Nanopolish train also has this `--bedmethyl=FILE` option that can infer the presence/absence of methylation sites using FILE as a map, which could be a useful feature that I am yet to explore.